SAP-samples/btp-cap-genai-rag/docs/tutorial/3-deploy/1-BuildTheComponents.md

     npm i -g typescript ts-node
     ```

-4. Run the following command to build the CAP components of your application.

-    ```sh
-    # Run in ./multi-tenant/deploy/cf #
-    npm run build
-    ```

-5. Run the following command to generate unique Service Plan Ids for your Service Broker.
+3. Run the following command to generate unique Service Plan Ids for your Service Broker.

     >**Hint** - Using the **-private** file name extension, these Ids will not be committed to GitHub.